 School-Based and Non-Formal Civics in Germany and the USA

-As part of our project launch, we will host an open event, "Civic Learning vs. Politische Bildung: A Discussion of Concepts, Infrastructures and Approaches in the US and Germany," on April 20 at 11:00 a.m.
+As part of our project launch, we hosted an open event, "Civic Learning vs. Politische Bildung: A Discussion of Concepts, Infrastructures and Approaches in the US and Germany," on April 20 at 11:00 a.m.
 EST / 5:00 p.m.
-CET with Dr. Peter Levine, Associate Dean and Lincoln Filene Professor of Citi-zenship & Public Affairs in Tufts University's Jonathan M. Tisch College of Civic Life, and Prof. Bettina Heinrich, Professor of Social Work and Culture Work at the Protestant University of Applied Sciences Ludwigsburg.
-The main event will be followed by an informal Q&A session, where applicants can ask questions about the application process.
-The event will be held in English.
-Please register here.
+CET with Dr. Peter Levine, Associate Dean and Lincoln Filene Professor of Citizenship & Public Affairs in Tufts University's Jonathan M. Tisch College of Civic Life, and Prof. Bettina Heinrich, Professor of Social Work and Culture Work at the Protestant University of Applied Sciences Ludwigsburg.
+The main event was followed by an informal Q&A session, where applicants asked questions about the application process.

 Please contact email@example.com with any questions about the event.